tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 39 (DuFr).md

 ## Narrative
 We begin as the party wakes in the pre-dawn light to search for signs of werewolves.
 Heading back to the lair of the [[Fraternity of the Empty Moon]], the guards there report no disturbances.
-While all seems quiet, the party decides to exit through the secret tunnel, and perhaps investigate the ruins of the Drankorian fort near the weak point to [[Pandemonium]] on their way north.
+While all seems quiet, the party decides to exit through the secret tunnel, and perhaps investigate the ruins of the Drankorian fort near the [[extraplanar weak point]] to [[Pandemonium]] on their way north.

 Traveling a few hours from the tunnel exit, with no sign of fresh tracks, they stop to magically spy on the ruins with clairvoyance before approaching any closer than a half-mile vantage point.
 With [[Seeker]]’s magical eye, the party sees the interior of the one occupied tower, partially ruined but with intact walls, for the most part.
 There are three people camped here: one is sleeping on a straw mat, one is keeping watch, and one, in ragged clothes and tied to a post with a long rope, is muttering inanities to himself.